-After playing major league baseball, Jack Perconte has taught baseball and softball for thirty years and offered valuable coaching training, too.
+After playing major league baseball, Jack Perconte has taught baseball and softball for thirty years and offered valuable coaching and youth baseball training for kids of all levels, too.
 He has helped

 numerous youth players reach their potential, as well as having helped parents and coaches navigate their way through the challenging world of youth sports.
 Jack is one of the leading authorities in the areas of youth baseball training and coaching training advice.

 “First, nothing is more important than proper coaching training, as coaches are the conduit to our youth.
 I feel like one of the most fortunate former, pro athletes because I found my passion in life.
 Helping youth reach their potential while having fun at the same time, has been as personally rewarding as playing major league baseball.
 I feel qualified to teach the game because, at one time or another, I made every mistake there is in baseball.
 I teach from experience as well as from all the study I have put into it over the years.
 Baseball is a game of failure, so, from experience at the highest level, I help kids deal with failure as they learn the fundamentals, which often puts them on their way to reaching their potential.
 In addition, I have witnessed and dealt with the player/coach, player/parent, and parent/coach relationships to the extent that I feel I have the expertise to offer in these areas.”

 Jack Perconte played 12 years of professional baseball, including seven in the majors for the

 Dodgers, Indians, Mariners and White Sox, with a career .270 average in the majors and a .311 mark in the minor leagues.
 A native of Joliet, Ill., Jack was a 16th round draft pick of the Los Angeles Dodgers in 1976 out of Murray State University and made his big league debut with the Dodgers in 1980.
 Jack operated a baseball and softball training academy in Naperville, Illinois for 19 years.